szarka/RWUEcon102/Fall2014/ReadingList.md

 Required Readings:
 * Mankiw, Ch.
 1-2 Thinking Like an Economist
 * Mankiw, Ch.
 3 Interdependence & Gains from Trade

+Suggested Readings:

+The readings below provide valuable background, but you don't need to read them all this week!
+They treat themes that we will return to throughout the course, so work them in as you find time.

+Read, Leonard E. "[I, Pencil: My Family Tree as told to Leonard E. Read](http://oll.libertyfund.org/index.php?option=com_staticxt&staticfile=show.php%3Ftitle=112&layout=html)". *The Freeman*, December 1958.
+See also this video with [Milton Friedman's version](https://www.youtube.com/watch?v=67tHtpac5ws).

 ## How Markets Work